 Identity management becomes increasingly important as corporate assets get spread out over multiple service providers in remote data centers or in the cloud.
 For example, you may use Microsoft Office 365 for e-mail, online file sharing and collaboration but Salesforce for CRM and NetSuite for accounting.
 Your identity is the one thing that remains the same no matter which service you’re using.
 Imagine you have an employee named Susan who works in your finance department.
 When she logs in, your authentication server says, “Hello, Susan.
 I know who you are and I know what you do, so I’m going to give you access to all the applications, files, and data related to finance, both on-premise and in the cloud.”

 In the era of mobile computing, increasingly aggressive cybercriminals and enhanced compliance requirements, traditional authentication may not be enough for some companies.
-That's why Xantrion offers a cloud identity management system, which enables single sign-on and optional two factor authentication which aims to cover all company services.
-This identity management system is a part of our new Managed Security service, which provides a comprehensive suite of security services which enhance the practices included in our Core IT support service.
+That’s why Xantrion offers a cloud identity management system, which enables single sign-on and optional two factor authentication which aims to cover all company services.
+This identity management system is a part of our new Managed Security service, which provides a comprehensive suite of security services which enhance the practices included in our Certified Support service.

 Using a cloud identity management system lets you monitor each individual user’s access at a far more granular level than traditionally possible, making it much harder for hackers to compromise your systems.
 It can see, for example, not just that Susan in finance is requesting access to the corporate network, but which geographic region that request is coming from, at what time, on what device, and in what way.
 It can then use that detailed information to decide how and whether the person claiming to be Susan is really her.